ICGC-TCGA-PanCancer/cli/QuickStart.md

 ```
 useGNOS=false
-output_file_url=s3://bwa.test.download/results/<MY RESULTS BUCKET>/
 input_reference=${workflow_bundle_dir}/Workflow_Bundle_BWA/2.6.6/data/reference/bwa-0.6.2/genome.fa.gz

+# Comma-separated list of S3 URLs to directories of BAMs.
+Leave unchanged to use test data.
+input_file_urls=s3://bwa.test.download/4fb18a5a-9504-11e3-8d90-d1f1d69ccc24,s3://bwa.test.download/9c414428-9446-11e3-86c1-ab5c73f0e08b
+# Comma-separated list of BAM files.
+Leave unchanged to use test data.
 input_bam_paths=4fb18a5a-9504-11e3-8d90-d1f1d69ccc24/hg19.chr22.5x.normal2.bam,9c414428-9446-11e3-86c1-ab5c73f0e08b/hg19.chr22.5x.normal.bam
-input_file_urls=s3://bwa.test.download/4fb18a5a-9504-11e3-8d90-d1f1d69ccc24,s3://bwa.test.download/9c414428-9446-11e3-86c1-ab5c73f0e08b
+# S3 URL to output directory or bucket.
+YOU NEED TO CONFIGURE THIS!
+output_file_url=s3://bwa.test.download/results/<MY RESULTS BUCKET>/
 ```

 Here is a summary of these configuration settings that you should configure:

+ - **input_file_urls:** This is a comma-separated list of URLs in S3 that refer to directories (not files) in buckets to download.
+The workflow will download the bucket and save it in a directory with the same name as the buck in the URL.
+For example, specifying the *directory* `s3://bwa.test.download/4fb18a5a-9504-11e3-8d90-d1f1d69ccc24` will cause the workflow to create its own directory named `4fb18a5a-9504-11e3-8d90-d1f1d69ccc24`, with the contents of the S3 directory.
+ - **input_bam_paths:** This is a comma-separated list of relative paths to bam files.
+These BAMs in this list should be in the same order as they were in for `input_file_urls`.
  - **output_file_url:** This is the URL to where you want your results to be uploaded to, in S3.
 You should choose an S3 bucket that you have write-permission on.
 When the workflow finishes executing, check this bucket to see the uploaded results.
- - **input_bam_paths:** This is a comma-separated list of paths to bam files.
- - **input_file_urls:** This is a comma-separated list of URLs in S3 that refer to directories (not files) in buckets to download.
-The workflow will download the bucket and save it in a directory with the same name as the buck in the URL.
-For example, specifying the *directory* `s3://bwa.test.download/4fb18a5a-9504-11e3-8d90-d1f1d69ccc24` will cause the workflow to create its own directory named `4fb18a5a-9504-11e3-8d90-d1f1d69ccc24`, with the contents of the S3 directory.

 For more information about the BWA INI files, you can read about them [here](https://github.com/ICGC-TCGA-PanCancer/Seqware-BWA-Workflow).